Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB divergence

-A fundamental property that allows a statistical divergence to be suitable for robust inference is the Pythagorean Identity (or inequality).
-In this section, we establish an approximate version of this property, for the proposed GAB divergence.
-Let $p_\epsilon$ be a $(\alpha,\epsilon)$-convex combination of two probability distributions $p_0$ and $\delta$ over the same alphabet set $\Acal$, i.e.,
+A fundamental property that allows a statistical divergence to be suitable for robust inference is the Pythagorean identity (or inequality).
+It turns out that, the proposed GAB divergence satisfies an approximate version of this property.
+Let $p_\epsilon$ be a $(\alpha,\epsilon)$-convex combination of two probability densities $p_0$ and $\delta$ over the same alphabet set $\Acal$, i.e.,

-The choice of such a nonlinear combination over the standard Huber contamination model has been adopted into the literature before for the analysis of logarithmic norm entropy, e.g., see Ghosh and Basu~\cite{ghosh2021scale}.
+The choice of such a nonlinear combination over the standard Huber contamination model has been previously adopted for the analysis of projection theorems and escort distributions, e.g., see~\cite{amari2010information, ghosh2021scale, gayen2021projection}.
 Let us also define, for any two sub-probability densities $p$ and $q$,

 when $\alpha\beta(\alpha+\beta)\neq 0$ and $\lambda_\beta = \alpha/(\alpha+\beta)$.
 It is easy to see that,